AMDESE/sev-tool/readme.md

 ## Command List
 The following commands are supported by the SEV-Tool.
 Please see the SEV-API for info on each specific command
-Note: All input and output cert's mentioned below are SEV (special format) Certs.
+    - Note: All input and output cert's mentioned below are SEV (special format) Certs.
 See SEV API for details
 1. factory_reset
      - Input args: none
      - Files read in: none
      - Outputs: none
+     - Platform/Guest Owner: Platform Owner
      - Note: in the current SEV API, this command was renamed to PLATFORM_RESET
      - Example
          ```sh